anson-li/squad-maker/NOTES.md

 * If there are less players than squads, then either return an error or fit as many players as you can for each squad (eg. 3 squads, 2 people = 1 person per squad, twice).
 * Limitations for squad input - validate for integer, greater than or equal to 2 (you can't have only one squad in a tournament... can you?) and less than or equal to the number of players available.
 * Squads need cool names and team colors!
 You don't play a tourney as Squad 1...
+* Waiting list is less important (hidden by default) but it should be easy to tell how many players are waiting at a glance.

 ## Design Process